kalyan-ch/interview-prep-epi/system-design/README.md

 So, when you want to protect your clients on your internal network, you should put them behind a forward proxy; on the other hand, when you want to protect your servers, you should put them behind a reverse proxy.

+## Redundancy and Replication

+Redundancy is having more than one copy of critical components of the system.
+This typically increases reliability or performance of the system.
+This is one of the popular ways to eliminate single points of failure.

+Database replication is process of copying and synchronizing data from one database to another.
+This increases availability, fault tolerance and scalability.
+Most of DBMS systems have a primary-replica relationship between different data servers.
+The updates to primary db get written to replica dbs as well.
+Popular replication strategies - synchronous - where primary db is replicated to the replicas before the write is considered complete, asynchronous - where db replication happens to the replicas at a later time.
+This kind of replication can have performance benefits.
+Semi-synchronous replication combines strategies from the above two.

 ## SQL vs NoSQL

 In SQL databases, the data is stored in a structured fashion like, according to the principles of RDBMS.
 In NoSQL databases, data is stored in the form of documents, key-value pairs or graphs etc. which don't follow a definite structure.